rodekruis/data-service-catalogue/docs/faq/data-protection.md

 ???
 "3.
 What is your cloud server and host provider ?"

     The 121 Platform runs in Microsoft Azure Cloud.
 By default, the location for all resources is Western Europe.
 Optionally, and upon request to our team, it may be possible to host and store the data in a different region.
-Please, contact our team for further information <a href="mailto:info@121.global">info@121.global</a>.
+Please, contact our team for further information <info@121.global>.

     It may be possible to host the 121 platform in the country which data storage and processing is happening but this depends on location availability of Azure datacenters.